EPORTER34/Andromeda/README.md

 > A<sub>atm</sub> = γ(f) * L<sub>eff</sub> / sin(θ) <br>

 where: <br>
+f = carrier frequency in GHz <br>
 L<sub>eff</sub> = 8 km (assumed atmosphere thickness) <br>
 θ = elevation angle between the satellite & ground <br>
-γ(f) = surface specific attenuation, which is given by the approximation <br>
+γ(f) = surface specific attenuation, which is given by the approximation: <br>
 > γ(f) = .002 * f<sup>2</sup> / (f<sup>2</sup> + 25) + .0035 * f<sup>2</sup> / (f<sup>2</sup> + 9) <br>

-which comes from the standard γ function detailed in ITU-R P.676, where the mean global annual atmosphere is used
+which comes from the standard γ function detailed in ITU-R P.676, where the mean global annual atmosphere is used <br>
+this model gives a rough approximation for frequencys < 40 GHz, but the water vapor resonance peak at ~22 GHz is not accurate <br>